Carnoustie/Homecooked_HTTP/README.md

 # Homecooked_HTTP
-Rebuilding HTTP server with raw sockets for learning purposes.
+Building HTTP server with raw sockets for learning purposes.
 The server routes requests that returns random facts about mathematics, physics, literature, history, and philosophy.

+No AI tools/copy-pasting.

 ## Architecture